-When Rachel wrote the EP's lead single "In Low," she had been paying frequent visits to Coney Island and Sheepshead Bay, where her father spent his childhood.
-"I was trying to piece together my family’s troubled past, and also trying let go of a painful heartbreak -- all while overcoming the hurdles of being new to a big city that was hard and unforgiving," she says.
-"Those journeys to Coney, the long train ride there and back and the drama of making such a pilgrimage felt like a right of passage to me as an artist, and ultimately reconnected me to my inspirations."
+When Rachel wrote the EP's lead single "In Low," she had been paying frequent visits to Coney Island and Sheepshead Bay, where her father spent his childhood, in effort to piece together her family’s history, and let go of a painful heartbreak in a big new city that was hard and unforgiving.
+She said, "Those journeys to Coney, the long train ride there and back and the drama of making such a pilgrimage, felt like a right of passage to me as an artist.”